 9:15 AM (Ar) | 921.2 | 3:15 PM (Dp) |

-During the train's early streamlined years it could complete the Chicago-New Orleans run in about 18 hours with connecting service to St. Louis.
 However, by the 1960s the train could complete the trip in just about 16 1/2 hours.
-The train's typical consist included sleepers, club-lounges, diners, a cafe service (note, no coach service).
+The train's typical consist included sleepers, club-lounges, diners, a café service.

-Interestingly, the Panama Limited continued to see relatively high ridership numbers through the 1960s and in 1959 was even upgraded with Vista-Dome sleeper-lounges.
-During the 1960s the train was one of the few to still offer all-Pullman service, an increasing rarity by that date.
+In 1959 it was even upgraded with Vista-Dome sleeper-lounges.
+During the 1960s the train was one of the few to still provide all-Pullman service, an increasing rarity by that date.